 - Use the right equipment.
-You will need a glass jar, fermentation weights, and fermentation lid.
+You will need a glass jar, fermentation weights, wooden pounder, and fermentation lid.

 That is the short version.
 Jump to the end for the full recipe or keep reading for answers to your kimchi questions and a bit more about this fermented Korean Pickle.

 - Kimchi is a staple Korean side dish, traditionally made in Winter and stored underground in fermenting crocks for a slow fermentation.